 Nothing is more comforting than enjoying a bowl of warm, decadent lobster bisque when there's a chill outside- especially if you're a seafood lover.

 But is lobster bisque keto?
-And can you enjoy this classic French cuisine while sticking to your low-carb diet?
-Let's jump in and find out!
+Yes! you can you enjoy this classic French cuisine while sticking to your low-carb diet.
+Keep reading to learn more about everything you need to know about lobster bisque!

 - What is Lobster Bisque?